Instructor: Dr. Jason Pinkney

 We will try to observe once per week, but clouds inevitably interfere.

-We "touch bases" in order to assign new indoor and outdoor labs, turn in labs, and go over labs.
+We use the Weekly meeting to assign new indoor and outdoor labs, turn in labs, and go over labs.

 (The place for any additions.)

 This is the lab associated with introductory astronomy course Physics 1061, "Stars and Galaxies".
 There is only 1 section, since only astronomy minors really have to take this lab.
 You will have an informational meeting with me on the first week where you will be assigned your first lab.